Environmental

 Mitigating Environmental Risks to Our Portfolio

-We require our borrowers to maintain insurance on the collateral properties to cover catastrophic events that could damage the properties, including earthquakes, floods and hurricanes, and related business interruption.
-Our borrowers are also required to carry insurance on certain properties to provide coverage for any potential liability relating to environmental matters, such as emissions or contamination.
+We require our borrowers and counterparties to maintain insurance on the collateral properties to cover catastrophic events that could damage the properties, including earthquakes, floods, wildfires and hurricanes, plus related business interruption.
+Our borrowers and counterparties are also required to carry insurance on certain properties to provide coverage for any potential liability relating to environmental matters, such as emissions or contamination.

 Contractual Protections

-The loan documents we use for each transaction contain environmental representations, warranties, and covenants to ensure ongoing sponsor compliance with applicable environmental laws and regulations and the completion of any required remediation.
-In addition, documentation for each of our loans includes an environmental indemnity from a credit-worthy guarantor or guarantors that must satisfy ongoing net worth and liquidity covenants.
+The documents we use for each transaction contain environmental representations, warranties, and covenants to ensure ongoing compliance with all applicable environmental laws and regulations.
+Our documents also require the completion of any required remediation and an environmental indemnity from a credit-worthy guarantor or guarantors that must satisfy ongoing net worth and liquidity covenants.

-We provide financing to leading commercial real estate owners, operators, private equity funds and developers.
-The business plans for many of the properties we finance involve renovating and repositioning properties to meet the evolving needs of the tenants and stakeholders, often with a focus on climate and energy usage, pollution and waste reduction, water conservation, and/or the safety, security and wellbeing of tenants.
-In today’s competitive leasing market, many occupiers are demanding that building owners make ESG initiatives a priority, and actively seek out properties that are environmentally friendly as a key element in their space selection process.
+We provide financing to leading commercial real estate owners, operators, private equity funds, and developers.
+The business plans for many of the properties we finance involve renovating and repositioning properties to meet the evolving needs of the tenants and stakeholders, often with a focus on climate and energy usage, pollution and waste reduction, water conservation, and/or the safety, security, and well-being of tenants.
+In today’s competitive leasing market, many tenants are demanding that building owners make ESG initiatives a priority, and actively seek out properties that are environmentally friendly as a key element in their space selection process.

 Limiting Our Operational Impact